chaitanyakagita/Flix/README.md

-# Flix - an online movie streaming website
+# Flix
+A Responsive design of an online streaming service that allows to watch Movies, TV shows, Series, Anime etc.